praekeltfoundation/vumi/docs/intro/tutorial01.rst

 This is the first part in a series of tutorials demonstrating how to develop Vumi apps.

-In this tutorial we'll be developing a simple chat bot with which you can communicate via XMPP (in particular Google Talk).

 We'll assume you have a working knowledge of Python_, RabbitMQ_ and VirtualEnv_.

 .. admonition:: Where to get help:

     If you're having trouble at any point feel free to drop by `#vumi`_ on irc.freenode.net to chat with other Vumi users who might be able to help.

-In this first part of the tutorial we'll be creating and testing a simple working environment.
+In this part of the tutorial we'll be creating and testing a simple working environment.

 Environment Setup
 =================